 Intended outcome Success criteria Narrow the gap in attainment for PP children in line with non PP PP children to make accelerated progress in core subject areas - identified through internal teacher and external statutory assessment, especially within reading, writing and maths.
+Teachers' targets are aspirational and monitored through the year.
 Widen experiences through increased learning opportunities (Cultural Capital) Children to attend visits, residential trips, internal experiences and extra- curricular clubs.
 External, borough opportunities are sourced and available for children to be engaged socially during school breaks.
 Children's wellbeing, emotional intelligence and resilience are developed Vulnerable children are identified by teacher and SLT and allocated a school mentor who meet with them and provide support/alleviate barriers.
-All staff/ parents identify children who require ELSA time and work to alleviate barriers to learning and improve resilience in all areas of school life.
+Recruitment continues for a qualified ELSA.
 Detailed records are kept to ensure children's mental health is monitored through transitions.
-Improved attendance and punctuality Through working with parents and EWO PP children will have improved levels of attendance-(currently 97.4%) in line with national expectation.
-When unable to attend they will have access to online learning or appropriate work in line with their peers.
+Work with MHST to provide children and parents groups/ support/ sessions targeted at individual needs.
+Staff training through PATHS, school EP and MHST to support children through consistent and well informed approaches.
+Improved attendance and punctuality Through working with parents and EWO PP children will have improved levels of attendance- (currently 97.4%) in line with national expectation.
+When unable to attend they will have access to appropriate work in line with their peers or catch-up sessions upon their return.